SandyRodger/RB185-RB189/L3_optimisation.md

 - `NULLIF`
 - consistent `count` methods.
 - Preventing work happening behind the scenes which won't ever be necessary.
-- Start general wioth SQL queries, this makes it easier to build forward.
+- Start general with SQL queries, this makes it easier to build forward.
 Then later come back and change the code.

 ## [Pushing Down Operations to the Database](https://launchschool.com/lessons/ce10b313/assignments/bb9d2366)